The cost of camp is $285.00 and includes a 4-H t-shirt, lodging, meals, programs, instructional class materials, and transportation by chartered bus.

 - Payment may be made by check or money order only and should be made payable to “Henrico 4-H Fund.”

 - All cancellations, regardless of date, must be made in writing to receive a refund.
-After June 30th, a $50 cancellation fee is charged.
-Two weeks prior to camp, no refund will be provided when vacancies are created without medical justification.
+After July 5th, no refunds will be provided when vacancies are created without medical justification.

-The following forms must be printed, filled out completely, and, along with the camp fee, returned to:
+The following forms must be printed, filled out completely, and mailed, along with the camp fee, to:

 HENRICO EXTENSION OFFICE